ronnywestphal/Whiteboard_Plotter/README.md

 </p>

 ## Hardware
-- Two GD32VF103 RISC-V MCU
+- Two GD32VF103 with RISC-V
 - Raspberry PI 4
 - Nema 17 RS PRO Hybrid Stepper Motors
 - TOWER PRO SERVO MOTOR SG90

-## GD32VF103 RISC-V MCU Main Project
+## GD32VF103 RISC-V | Main Project
 The project is written in C using the PlatformIO development platform in Visual Studio Code.
 The MCU receives coordinates on it's CAN interface and stores them in a FIFO buffer where it can store a number of messages.
 Each CAN message contains all the necessary information for the plotter to draw one shape.

-## GD32VF103 RISC-V MCU USB to CAN converter and Transceiver
+## GD32VF103 RISC-V | USB to CAN Converter and Transceiver
 This is necessary to receive the serial data from the Raspberry PI then transmit it as a CAN message to the transceiver so the plotter can receive the message on it's CAN interface.

 ## Raspberry PI 4